Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Results

-To gain a deeper understanding of connection between the phonon band topology and phonon scattering rates, we further analyze the contributions of different processes to phonon scattering rates.
-As shown in Fig.\ref{FIG4}(a-c), the phonon scattering rates below 10 THz are governed by three-phonon processes involving either three acoustic phonons ($aaa$) or two acoustic and one optical modes ($aao$), while processes among one acoustic and two optical phonons ($aoo$) have a minor contribution.
-Under the ambient condition, the double-fold degenerated nodal line between TA branches allows the acoustic phonons to bunch together, which prevents the $aaa$ processes due to the constraint of phonon scattering selection rules.
-As a consequence, the phonon scattering rates arising from $aaa$ processes exhibit a large dip in a wide frequency range, corresponding to the weak phase space of $aaa$ processes shown in Fig.\ref{FIG4} (d).
-Upon the uniaxial tension, the opening of the degenerated TA branches largely weakens the acoustic bunching effect, resulting in the greatly increased phonon scattering rates by increasing the phase space of $aaa$ processes as illustrated in Fig.\ref{FIG4} (d).
-Besides, the three optical phonon branches also show softening with strain, accompanied by the avoiding crossing between the LA an optical phonons, which makes it easier for $aao$ processes to satisfy the energy conservation rules.
-As a result, the phase space of $aao$ processes is considerably enlarged under the strain as seen in Fig.\ref{FIG4} (b), thereby giving rise to the enhancement of phonon scattering involving $aao$ processes.
-To highlight the importance of topological effects of phonons, we also plot the phonon phase space along the $\Gamma$A line in the inset of Fig.\ref{FIG4} (f).
-It is apparent that across the TPT, the phase spaces of three acoustic phonon branches are all increased significantly, providing strong evidence that topological effects of phonons strength phonon scattering by increasing available scattering channels and thus suppress $\kappa_L$.
+To establish a deeper understanding of connection between the phonon band topology and phonon scattering rates, we further analyze the contributions of different processes to phonon scattering rates.
+As shown in Fig.~\ref{FIG7}(A-C), the phonon scattering rates below 10 THz are governed by three-phonon processes involving either three acoustic phonons ($aaa$) or two acoustic and one optical modes ($aao$), while processes among one acoustic and two optical phonons ($aoo$) have a minor contribution.
+At $\epsilon$ = 0$\%$, the double-fold degenerated nodal line between TA branches allows the acoustic phonons to bunch together, which prevents the $aaa$ processes due to the constraint of phonon scattering selection rules.
+As a consequence, the phonon scattering rates arising from $aaa$ processes exhibit a large dip in a wide frequency range below 12 THz, corresponding to the relatively lower phase space of $aaa$ processes along the $\Gamma \mathrm{\bf A}$ direction shown in Fig.~\ref{FIG7}(D).
+Upon the 10$\%$ uniaxial tension, the opening of the degenerated TA branches largely weakens the acoustic bunching effect, resulting in the significantly increased phase space of $aaa$ processes for all three acoustic branches as illustrated in Fig.~\ref{FIG7}(D).
+Thus, the phonon scattering rates contributed by $aaa$ processes are largely increased accordingly, as seen in Fig.~\ref{FIG7}(A).
+Besides, at $\epsilon$ = 10$\%$, the three optical phonon branches also show softening, accompanied by the avoiding crossing between the LA and optical phonons, as shown in Fig.~\ref{FIG4}(A), which makes it easier for $aao$ processes to satisfy the energy conservation rules.
+As a result, the phase space of $aao$ processes for all acoustic branches is considerably enlarged after the phonon TPT, as demonstrated in Fig.~\ref{FIG7}(E).
+This results in the enhancement of phonon scattering involving $aao$ processes.
+For $aoo$ processes, although they have only a minor contribution to scattering rates, it can be seen from Fig.~\ref{FIG7}(F) that through the TPT, their phase spaces for three acoustic phonon branches are all increased significantly.
+Especially for the low-lying TA (TA1) branch, when approaching the $\mathrm{\bf A}$ point, $aoo$ process cannot even occur in the unstrained case, but makes a significant contribution to the phase space after the strain is applied.
+These results provide strong evidence that topological effects of phonons strength phonon scattering by increasing available scattering channels and thus suppress $\kappa_L$, which can be a effective strategy to improve the performance in many applications requiring low $\kappa_L$, such as thermoelectrics and thermal barrier coatings.